1984 United States Senate election in Michigan

 The 1984 United States Senate election in Michigan was held on November 6, 1984.
 Incumbent Democratic U.S. Senator Carl Levin won re-election to a second term, defeating Republican candidate and former astronaut Jack Lousma.
 Coinciding with Republican Ronald Reagan's landslide in Michigan and the rest of the country, this was the only Senate election of Levin's career in which his percentage of the vote and margin of victory decreased from the previous one.
+This was also Levin’s last Senate election where he won less than 57% of votes.